srtakatsumi/srtakatsumi/readme.md

 # Who am I?

-I'm a data scientist and I've been working for 1 year as a junior data analyst at Riachuelo where I do data acquisition from different sources (SQL, CSV, Excel, PowerBi, SAP), processing, analysis and generation of management reports.
-I graduated from Gama Academy where I acquired knowledge related to Innovation and Agile Methods.
-Furthermore, I have 2 years of experience as an e-commerce assistant, which allowed me to have a broader view of the metrics that are important to the business in addition to the main business indicators.
+I'm a data scientist, graduated from the Gama Academy in Innovation and Agile Methods.
+I work as a data analyst for more than 1 year, where I do data acquisition from different sources (SQL, CSV, Excel, PowerBi, SAP), processing, analysis and generation of management reports.I also have 2 years of experience as an e-commerce assistant, which allowed me to have a broader view of the metrics that are important to the business beyond the main indicators.

-Today I am looking to evolve my career in the data analysis area with some skills related to statistics, databases and delving into Python, Pandas and SKlearn frameworks.
-I intend to start working in the area of big data and machine learning in the future.
+Today, I'm looking to evolve my career as a data scientist focusing on statistics, databases and delving deeper into Python, Pandas and SKlearn frameworks.
+In the future, I intend to work in the area of Big Data and Machine Learning.

 During the course of Gama I developed some projects. <br>